MozillaFoundation/foundation.mozilla.org/README.md

 | `GREENHOUSE_BOARD_CACHE_TIMEOUT` | `300` | Seconds to cache a successful job board lookup |
 | `GREENHOUSE_BOARD_ERROR_CACHE_TIMEOUT` | `60` | Seconds to cache a failed job board lookup |

+The Greenhouse board also needs `https://boards.greenhouse.io` in `CSP_SCRIPT_SRC` and `https://job-boards.greenhouse.io` in `CSP_FRAME_SRC` and `CSP_CHILD_SRC`. `env.default` and `app.json` cover local
+development and review apps; on staging and production these are Heroku config vars and have to be set there too, or the embed is blocked and the page renders an empty board.

 ### Wagtail Localize (Git sync)

 | Variable | Default | Description |